UC-Denver-Lynx-Robotics/smorphi/README.md

 This project is focused on building a **Smorphi** robot.
 The robot is designed to perform the following tasks:

 ### Currently there are 2 bots of this type.
-Bot 2 is broken and being worked on by the mechanical team and bot 1 is working.
+Bot 2 is loaded with app controlled code and bot 1 is working with a preprogrammed sequence.

 - Drive around.

 ### Goals

-- **Fix the bots**: Get bot #2 working - currently it is broken.
+- ~~**Fix the bots**: Get bot #2 working - currently it is broken.~~
 - **tbd...**: ...

 ## Getting Started